agata-sm/5096_loop_selection/README.md

 2. Selected loops from (1) are annotated using the following information: CTCF peaks, TAD, A/B compartment, closest genomic feature, distance to the closest region involved in chromatn loop formation.

-3. The annotated list can be further filtered by
+3. The annotated list can be further filtered by genomic distance and compartment.

 ## Installation